studiowebux/webux-generator/generator/app/templates/backend/README.md

 ### How to customize everything for your needs
-you can fork the webux-app project on github [webux-app](https://github.com/studiowebux/webux-app), and add/update and remove stuffs.
+you can fork the @studiowebux/app project on github [@studiowebux/app](https://github.com/studiowebux/webux-app), and add/update and remove stuffs.

 If you add something, you can also share it with everyone, by creating a pull request.